hzeller/beagleg/README.md

       G-Code: it reads G-Code and emits the necessary machine commands.
       Used in the `send-gcode` binary.

-## G-Code stats binary
-There is a binary `gcode-print-stats` to extract information from the G-Code file e.g. estimated print-time, Object height (=maximum Z-axis), filament length.

-    Usage: ./gcode-print-stats <gcode-file> [<gcode-file> ..]

 ## Machine control binary
 To control a machine with G-Code, use `send-gcode`.
 This interpreter either takes a filename or a TCP port to listen on.